CiscoTestAutomation/genietelemetry/docs/results.rst

     # Example
     # -------
     #
-    #    using GenieMonitor status objects
+    #    using Telemetry status objects

     # import all of them
-    from geniemonitor.results import OK, CRITICAL
+    from telemetry.results import OK, CRITICAL

     # getting the status equivalent code
     OK.code